oracle/graaljs/README.md

 This includes npm packages with native implementations.
 Note that some npm modules will require to be re-compiled from source with GraalVM JavaScript if they ship with binaries that have been compiled for Node.js based on V8.

+Similar to JavaScript itself, Node.js is a separately installable component of GraalVM (since 21.1).
-Node.js support is not included in the main GraalVM distribution (since 21.1) but packaged as a separate component that can be installed using the _GraalVM Updater_:
+It can be installed using the _GraalVM Updater_:

 ```shell
 $ $GRAALVM/bin/gu install nodejs